mansmahamat/mansmahamat/README.md

 ## I'm a FontEnd Developer !!

-- 🌱 I’m currently learning everything especially Javascrip 🙌
+- 🌱 I’m currently learning everything especially Javascript 🙌
 - 🥅 2020 Goals: Contribute more to Open Source projects

-- ⚡ Fun fact: I love to do sport 🥋, travel 🛫 and cooking 🧆
+- ⚡ Fun fact: I love to do sport (BJJ, MMA 😭) 🥋, travel 🛫 and cooking 🧆